 We may change this Privacy Notice from time to time.
 This may be necessary, for example, if the law changes, or if we change our Charity in a way that affects personal data protection.

 Hopefully that has clarified things for you and as was previously mentioned if there is something that you aren’t sure whether you need or not it’s usually safer to leave cookies enabled in case it does interact with one of the features you use on our site.
-However if you are still looking for more information then you can contact us through the form below or view our Contact Page.
+However if you are still looking for more information then you can contact us here: Contact Page.